Ace Frehley: Solo career/Frehley's Comet

-Reunion with Kiss
+Reunion with Kiss (1996–2002)

 In 1996, Frehley rejoined Kiss for a successful reunion tour, on which all four original members of the band performed live for the first time since original drummer Peter Criss' departure in 1980.
 After the tour, they announced that the original lineup would return to the studio to record a new album.
-The resulting record, Psycho Circus, was promoted with a successful world tour, but it was revealed a couple of years later that Frehley's and Criss's involvement on it was minimal.
-"Into the Void", which was Frehley's lone contribution to the record, including vocals and lead guitar duties, is believed to be the only track that all four original members performed on.
-After completing the "Farewell Tour" with Kiss in late 2001, Frehley left the band and resumed his solo career.
-In October 2018, he reunited with Kiss on the Kiss Kruise.
+The resulting record, Psycho Circus, was promoted with a successful world tour, but it was later revealed that Frehley's and Criss' involvement on it was minimal.
+"Into The Void" and "You Wanted The Best" were Frehley's lone contributions to the record, with the former believed to be the only song that all four original members performed on.
+After completing the "Farewell Tour" with Kiss in late 2001, he would leave the band and resume his solo career.